tbroadley/github-spellcheck-cli/README.md

 -d, --dictionaries <file> <file>...
 Files to combine into a personal dictionary.
 --generate-dictionary                    Write a personal dictionary that contains all found misspellings to
                                          dictionary.txt.
 -i, --ignore <regex> <regex>...
-Spelling mistakes that match any of these regexes will be ignored.
+Spelling mistakes that match any of these regexes (after being wrapped with ^
+                                         and $) will be ignored.
 -p, --plugins <name> <name>...
 A list of retext plugins to use.
 The default is "spell indefinite-article
                                          repeated-words syntax-mentions syntax-urls".
 The following plugins are
                                          supported: spell, indefinite-article, repeated-words, syntax-mentions,
-                                         syntax-urls.
+                                         syntax-urls, frontmatter.
 --no-suggestions                         Do not print suggested replacements for misspelled words.
 This option will
                                          improve Spellchecker's runtime when many errors are detected.
 -q, --quiet                              Do not output anything for files that contain no spelling mistakes.
+--frontmatter-keys <key> <key>...
+A list of frontmatter keys whose values should be spellchecked.
+By default,
+                                         no values are spellchecked.
+Only valid when the `frontmatter` plugin is used.
 -h, --help                               Print this help screen.
 ```